 8. Use Electricity Safely: If an electrical appliance smokes or has an unusual smell, unplug it immediately, then have it serviced before using it again.
 Replace any electrical cord that is cracked or frayed.
 Don’t overload extension cords or run them under rugs.
 Don’t tamper with your fuse box or use improper size fuses.

 9. Crawl Low Under Smoke: During a fire, smoke and poisonous gases rise with the heat.
 The air is cleaner near the floor.
 If you encounter smoke while you are escaping from fire, use an alternate escape route.

 10. Stop, Drop and Roll: If your clothes catch fire, don’t run.
 Stop where you are, drop to the ground, cover your face with your hands, and roll over and over to smother the flames.

 In an emergency, home addresses must be clearly visible.
 Remember, If we can’t find you, we can’t help you!

 In an emergency every second counts!
 Make sure your address numbers are clearly visible for the Fire and Police Departments to see.
 Install a light above your numbers.
-Use large, plain numbers, not hard to read lettering.
+Use large, plain numbers with easy to read lettering.
 Use contrasting colors, not ones that blend into the color of your house.
 Remember, whether you live in the city or country, you should identify your property clearly.

-The Defiance Fire Department currently sells green address number signs at the central station.
+The Defiance Fire Department currently sells green address number signs that can be placed vertically or horizontally.
+Blue signs are also available.
+These address signs alert firefighters that a water source, such as a pond, is available for emergency fire fighting.
 You may call 419-782-2771 to order a sign.
 The signs can usually be picked up the same day.